farm-ng/amiga-dev-kit/website/docs/concepts/recorder_service/README.md

 - `oak/imu`: Streams 3-D accelerometer & gyroscope values from the Oak camera's internal IMU, giving insights into the robot's orientation and movement.
 - `oak/left`: Outputs the feed from the stereo left camera of the Oak device.
+- `oak/rgb`: Streams the stereo RGB image from the Oak device, providing full-color visuals of the robot's environment.
 - `oak/right`: Outputs the feed from the stereo right camera of the Oak device.
-- `oak/rgb`: Streams the stereo RGB image from the Oak device, providing full-color visuals of the robot's environment.

-### GPS Topics
+### System Monitor Topics

-- `gps/health`: Offers health metrics for the GPS service, such as publishing frequency.
+- `system_monitor/health`: Delivers health metrics for the system_monitor service,
-- `gps/pvt`: Streams GPS Position, Velocity, and Time (PVT) messages, giving a comprehensive view of the robot's location and movement.
-- `gps/relposned`: Provides GPS relative position in North, East, Down (N-E-D) coordinates, offering a detailed spatial orientation of the robot.
+including publishing frequency.
+- `system_monitor/auto_mode`: Streams auto mode state (either true or false).
+- `system_monitor/batteries_state`: Streams the percent of battery left.
+- `system_monitor/cpu_usage`: Streams the percent of CPU currently being consumed on the brain.
+- `system_monitor/filter_state`: Streams the filter service state.
+- `system_monitor/wifi_state`: Streams auto mode state (either true or false).
+- `system_monitor/virtual_memory_usage`: Streams athe percent of virtual memory being consumed by the brain.

-### Filter Topics
+### Track Follower Topics

-- `filter/health`: Delivers health metrics for the Filter service, including publishing frequency.
+- `track_follower/health`: Delivers health metrics for the track_follower service,
-- `filter/state`: Streams the filter state, which combines the robot's pose, orientation, filter state uncertainties, and filter convergence status.
-This topic is essential for understanding the robot's current state and its accuracy.
+including publishing frequency.

+- `track_follower/state`: Streams the current state of a track being followed.

 ---